kondo238/Capiscum_Genomic_Background_Analysis/README.md

 # Summary of genetic background analysis
 # Step.1: Stacks analysis
-In step 1, stack analysis was performed with the shell command 'denoveo_map.pl' in stacks (v2.61).
+In the Step.1, stack analysis was performed with the shell command 'denoveo_map.pl' in stacks (v2.61).
+Script and 'population.txt' was saved in

-This analysis generated generate stakcs by *de novo* assembly from RAD-seq reads (.fastq) of all samples in the present study.
+This analysis generated stacks by *de novo* assembly from RAD-seq reads (.fastq) of all samples in the present study.
+Then, catalog_dataset ('populations.haplotypes.tsv') containing SNP genotype for all catalog (loci) and all samples.

+For runnning this job, the population.txt is nessesary including sample ID and population (In our case, "annuum", "chinense", "frutescens", "baccatum", "pubescens", "dalle", "annuum_test", "chinense_test", "frutescens_test")

 # Step.2: Stacks analysis
 This is the repository